ruiguerreiro79/menu-image/readme.txt

 2. Menu preview in standard twenty-thirteen theme

 == Changelog ==
+### 2.9.3 ###
+* New - Add compatibility with Max Megamenu.
+* New - Add new filter to change the markup of the image
+* Fix - Lower the Menu Image options to be below the WordPress Settings.
+* Fix - Update Mobile Menu Link.
+* Fix - Relocate CSS and JS resources.

 ### 2.9.2 ###
 * New - Include Freemius framework.
 * New - Settings panel.